There some absolutely awesome and essential things to do in Prague.

 Click here to read our Vegan Guide to Prague on our sister site, Veggie Visa.

-Things to Do in Prague – Visit Karlstejn Castle
+Visit Karlstejn Castle

 Prague was the capital of the Holy Roman Empire not once but twice.
 Karlstejn Castle was initially built to house and guard the Crown Jewels of the Empire.
 A great little day trip outside of Prague, this magnificent castle is a a mere 40 minute train ride away.